Godofredo Nobre

 Sometimes profanation is not merely the result of everyday life and earthly concerns, but of a deliberate act against the image of the built object.
 This action that by the object (or through it) aims to produce a particular political effect, indicates that if it is possible to go from sacred to profane, then its inverse is also possible, the passing from profane to sacred.
 To this action we will, for lack of better, give the name of vandalism.

-real power of the building and the truth of architecture.
+The act of vandalism presupposes that the separation between sacred and profane, between power and living (or between power inscribed in the design and the savagery of mundane buildings) is nothing but a fabrication, a maneuver to hide the real power of the building and the truth of architecture.
 One vandalizes because it's worth it, because the building represents something.
 The wall of the university is a monument to instituted power, the chapel in disuse is actually a manifestation of a conservative institution, the vandalizing of a façade will certainly infuriate supporters of rival political party, etc. Vandalism is an attack against the profane (against the building that pretends to be profane) showing that it is deeply sacred, bringing to the fore the totemic monument that lurks behind the mundane routine of everyday life.
 In a short essay on monuments, the writer Robert Musil said to be suspicious of their "inconspicuousness".
 This suspicious inconspicuousness of monuments derives from their ability to go unnoticed when left in the background, lost in the everyday of habits, until someone removes them from this invisibility.
 Vandalism assumes that for others the building is a taboo, but in trying to be iconoclastic, it reinvests it as a totem, providing it with the ability to articulate and give visibility to a power struggle that necessarily exceeds it: exposes the sacred, makes it visible and at the same time doubles its power.
 Vandalism assumes that by defacing the façade the idea that is expressed on it is simultaneously under attack.
 And it presupposes that someone cares (and in fact there is always someone who cares...).

 Thus, if profanation seems to mark an ontological difference inscribed in the very foundations of the practice of architecture, between the object's design and it's life - i.e. two architectures - vandalism by its turn, through its sacrificial action, never relates to the profane, but always to the sacred.
-However it is precisely due to this
+However it is precisely due to this being in the world that vandalism is able to restore the ideal dimension to the mundane object, and thus to resuscitate it from the dead.

 And it is this moment of enchantment that becomes decisive.
 At the moment of vandalism, the separation between sacred and profane collapses, and the building, its use and representation, retrieve an immanence that eluded them since they mutated from design proposal into a built object.
 After all, it facilitates the union, the encounter even if momentary, between these two lives of architecture, the ideal life, designed, and the real life mundane and conflictual.
 Vandalism unearths the Idea to monumentalize the terrible reality that hides in the profane.